cryptocrowd-city/xcrc-core-wallet/doc/xaya/interface.md

 Here, `TXID` is the transaction ID of the name update, and `COMMAND` is the game-specific value sent as admin command through the transaction.
-Note that Xaya typically allows a single name to be updated only once per block, but this is a restriction *purely on the mempool and policy side*.
+Note that CRyptoCrowd typically allows a single name to be updated only once per block, but this is a restriction *purely on the mempool and policy side*.
 On the consensus layer, it is perfectly fine to have more than one update in a block.
 Thus, it is not impossible to have more than one admin command!